Budaun gangrape: Police quiz accused priest | Law-Order

 Endorsing the CMO's opinion, District Magistrate Kumar Prashant said, ''Whatever help can be given from the department will be given.
 She was an anganwadi sahayika (helper).
 We are also paying attention to the security of the family.''
 The victim's son said his mother had gone to offer prayers at the temple on Sunday but did not return home within the expected time.

-It was only around 11 pm that the priest and his two aides came to their house and handed over her body, he added.
+Around 11 pm, the priest and two of his aides came to their house and handed over the body, he added.

-Before the family members could ask how she died, the accused left the house saying she had fallen into a dry well and her body was pulled out subsequently.
+Before the family members could ask them about the cause of her death, the accused left the house saying she had fallen into a dry well and the body was pulled out subsequently.

 The victim's son said the police were informed of the incident on Monday.

-Amid the opposition uproar, the Chief Minister's Officer said in a tweet: ''The UP CM @myogiadityanath has taken cognisance of the Badaun incident and instructed to take strongest legal action against the accused.''
+Amid the opposition uproar, the Chief Minister's Office (CMO), in a tweet, said: ''The UP CM @myogiadityanath has taken cognisance of the Badaun incident and instructed to take strongest legal action against the accused.''
 The chief minister has also instructed the ADG, Bareilly zone to submit a detailed report on the incident and directed the Special Task Force (STF) to assist in the probe, it said.

 Congress general secretary Priyanka Gandhi Vadra, who is also in charge of the party's affairs in Uttar Pradesh, hit out at the Adityanath government, alleging that there is something wrong in its intention on the issue of women's security.